George E. Schafer Award

 Criteria for Selection

-The intent of this award is to recognize outstanding contributions of Air Force flight surgeons to the health, welfare, safety and mission effectiveness of USAF aircrew as well as to the vitality of the specialty of Aerospace Medicine over an extended period of time.
+The intent of this award is to recognize outstanding contributions of Department of the Air Force flight surgeons to the health, welfare, safety, and mission effectiveness of Department of the Air Force aerospace personnel as well as to the vitality of the specialty of Aerospace Medicine over an extended period.
 Emphasis is on total contributions over an extended period of time rather than on singular or short-term accomplishments.
 Particular emphasis is on excellence and accomplishment in program management and administration.

 There are no restrictions as to rank, age, or membership in the Society.
 Nominees must be Regular, Reserve, Guard, or retired flight surgeons.
-Nominees should be flight surgeons who have actively engaged in support of the flying and special operations missions during their careers.
+Nominees should be flight surgeons who have actively engaged in support of the flying, space, and special operations missions during their careers.

 Members of the Board of Governors of the Society and previous winners of this award may make nominations.
 The Chairman of the Awards Committee of the Society will prepare and send a letter to the members of the Board and post a call for nominations in the FlightLines publication requesting nominations for the award.
 The nomination will consist of a one-page narrative summary outlining the nominee’s qualifications for the award and accomplishments.
 Nomination packages must be received by the Chairman of the Awards Committee.